This Is What She's Like: Composition and lyrical interpretation

 The lyrics to "This Is What She's Like" were written by Kevin Rowland about his relationship with fellow Dexys Midnight Runners member Helen O'Hara.
 Rowland told Chris Roberts of Uncut in 2002 that "I'd fallen for Helen, see, and my brother said, 'I think the Italians have a word for it.'
 I think it came from The Godfather, when Michael Corleone's walking through Sicily chilling out after he's shot those two guys in that restaurant.
 I must've liked the ring of it."
 Rowland claimed in a 2014 interview that "This song literally came to me as I was going off to sleep.
 Those words – 'What's she like?
 Tell me what's she like' – and melodies just came.
 It didn't sound like anything."

 Rowland started composing "This Is What She's Like" in 1983.
 He taped vocals one evening, and O'Hara began composing the music, on piano, the following day.
 It was the first song written for the album Don't Stand Me Down (1985).
 Recording sessions for the album started at Mountain Studios, Montreux, Switzerland, in May 1984, with a group of musicians recruited through auditions working with Rowland, O'Hara, Dexys Midnight Runners member Billy Adams, and Nick Gatfield, who had played on the band's live tour in 1982.
 The initial recording sessions were not productive, and the group returned to the UK, recruiting Alan Winstanley, who had produced the previous Dexy's album Too-Rye-Ay (1982), to produce, and using Marquis Studios in London.
 By the end of 1984, little of the album had been completed.
 After seeing Tim Dancy drumming at an Al Green concert, the group sent him demos of songs including "This Is What She's Like", and Dancy agreed to join the sessions.
-"This Is What She's Like" was competed soon afterwards.
+"This Is What She's Like" was completed soon afterwards.